flashvenom/surefire/README.md

 Have very exciting news and massive new updates and features on the private branch.
 Plan on merging with public in 2025 with a version that works with disjointed API integrations.
 See the November 2024 Dev Progress Update YouTube video.
 Please contact me for a demo or to discuss the project.

 ### Version
+**.0.1.02 - 2024-11-15**
+- Upgraded to dotnet9
+- Added memory caching
+- Updates to Homepage including HomeService
+- Added a StateService

 **.0.1.01 - 2024-11-07**
 - Added migrations for upcoming mvp